raduSa/ProiectPOO/README.md

    cd 2D-Fighting-Game
    ```
 2. Install prerequisites.
 3. Open the project in **Visual Studio 2022**.
+4. Import the 2 libraries into VS.
-4. Build and run the project.
+5. Build and run the project.

 ## 🎮 Controls
 | Action  | Player 1 | Player 2 |